ShaneByrne0963/python-poker/testing.md

 - This could be the considered the second part of Displaying the Table.
 It isn't an input request but it highly depends on what the user enters
 - From testing in Section 6, I can confirm that each value is ranked as intended, with "High Card" being the lowest of value and "5 of a Kind" being the highest

-**Test 1: Comparing paired hands of the same value**
+**Test 1: Pairs of the same value**

-The following rules apply for:
+The following rules apply for any value consisting of groups of cards:
 - Pair
 - Two Pair
 - 3 of a Kind